Kevinpgalligan/KevingalWebsite/pages/blog/ads.md

 description: After 20-odd years, I've had an epiphany.
 draft: yes

 I haven't owned a television in 8 years.
 It was only 4 months ago, after moving home to live with my parents, that I became reacquainted with television advertising.
 Since then, I've been exposed to the background hum of television on a daily basis.
 It's always there.
 Crooning to me as I sit down for dinner.
 Whispering in my ear as I fall asleep on the couch.
-Shouting at me as I leave the room for quieter climes.
+Shouting at me as I leave the room in search of quiet.
 Jumping up and down at my knee, begging for attention.
-It's the ad, ad-vert, ad-vert-isement.
+It's the ad, ad-vert, ad-ver-tisement.
 15 minutes for every hour of TV.

 At first, I resisted this new source of distraction.
 I use ad-blocking software for a reason, I thought.
-Ads aren't good for you, I thought.
-Ads are for suckers, I thought.
-The whole concept of advertising is fucked up, I thought.
+Ads aren't good for you, and they're for suckers.
+The whole concept of advertising is fucked up.
+I would be happy if I never saw another ad for the rest of my life.

 O, what a fool I was.
-For 8 years - 8 long years! - I rejected the comforting embrace of the marketer.
-I cast out the copywriter and declined to break bread with the ad executive.
+For 8 years - 8 long years! - I rejected the comforting embrace of the marketer, cast out the copywriter, and declined to break bread with the ad executive.
 I, a sociable animal, made myself a hermit.
 It's incredible to me now that I could ever have been so cruel to myself.
 That I could turn away from the warm glow of the ad, when it's the nature of humans to seek warmth.

-But worry not, my friend, for the wandering lamb has at last returned to the fold.
+But worry not, my friend, for the wandering lamb has returned to the fold.
 After prolonged exposure to TV marketing, I have hit upon a wonderful revelation.
 And the revelation is this.

 *I love ads!*